folio-org/stripes/doc/upgrade-v3.md

 yarn add -P react-router@^4.3.1 yarn add -P react-router-dom@^4.3.1
 ```
+Note `yarn add -P ...` merely adds a new peerDependency; you still need to
+remove the values from dependencies.

 ## Add some devDependencies

 `yarn` will not include peerDependencies when creating a development build, which
-effectively means that every peerDependency must also be added as a devDependency
+effectively means that most peerDependencies must also be added as devDependencies
 in order for tests to run.
 You can do this manually or with help from yarn:

 ```
-yarn add -P react-router-dom@^4.3.1
+yarn add -D react-router-dom@^4.3.1
 ```

 ## Update devDependencies for stripes-* libraries